 Even with 300+ sunny days a year, there are times when visibility can be difficult.
 It could be smoke from a forest fire.
 Fog in the early morning hours.
 Or even classic sun glare on the water.
 It’s critical that when you launch, you turn around and look at the beach.
 Why?
 Because then you’ll have some landmarks to help you spot back on your return.
 Also, instead of putting on a boring olive t-shirt, pick something bright.
 Highlighter orange.
 Sunfire red.
 Electric yellow.
 And don’t just focus on your clothing.
 It’s also a good idea to carry bright paddles so you can be easily seen by others out on the water.
 This is your chance to be as bright as your soul!
 Lastly, if you do plan on being on the lake at sunset or after dark, carry a whistle and white light to warn others of your presence.

-More than anything out of our list of kayaking tips, we urge paddlers to have some basic knowledge of navigation and boating rules.
-This will help you understand how to interact with other boaters.
+More than anything out of our list of kayaking tips, it is imperative that you understand navigation and boating rules.
+This will help you know how to interact with other boaters.
 As well as how to report your location on the water if you need to call for help.
 We can’t stress this enough… pay attention to your surroundings on the water.

 If you’re looking for a few more paddleboarding or kayaking tips, we have an assortment of articles you can learn from such as: A Beginner’s Guide On How To Enjoy The Lake Tahoe Water Trail.
 Last but not least, we HIGHLY recommend picking up a copy of the waterproof Lake Tahoe Water Trail & Access Guide — that’s available in English AND Spanish.
 It provides all the information we’ve talked about above, public beaches with launch and landing sites, cool things to see, AND you guessed it – it’s waterproof.
 As we always like to say, “Live to Paddle Another Day!”
 Happy Paddling.